openstack-archive/fuel-specs/specs/6.0/image-based-os-provisioning.rst

 Fuel web interface, so as to make it possible for user to choose between two provisioning methods "Classic" (anaconda or debian-installer) or "Image" (copying images on a hard drive).
-It is also planned to extend cluster attributes with the the information about available OS images which are supposed to be built and put on ISO.
+It is also planned to extend cluster attributes with the information about available OS images which are supposed to be built and put on ISO.